--Bentonville: Bentonville residents can bring their yard waste to the city's composting facility and drop them off, free of charge.
+-Bentonville residents can bring their yard waste to the city's composting facility and drop them off, free of charge.
 They don't accept food scraps, though, so you'll need to set up a home composting system to take care of those (a compost pile in your backyard will do the trick, or if you don't have that option you could always try vemicomposting indoors).

--Texarkana: You can bring yard trimmings for free dropoff here, but they don't accept food scraps.
+-You can bring yard trimmings for free dropoff here, but they don't accept food scraps.

--Lexington: The city of Lexington offers home composting setups to residents for free!
+-The city of Lexington offers home composting setups to residents for free!
 Find out how to get one, as well as more helpful tips to get you started with home composting, here.

 -If you live in Mississippi, try setting up a backyard composting system - instructions to get you started can be found here.
 And, if you know anywhere else where you can compost in Missisippi - even something as small as a bin at your local grocery - let me know and I'll add it to the list!

 -Greenlife: This supermarket on Merrimon has composting bins - they're great for depositing small scraps that arise during your trip, such as apple cores or carrot tops.

 -Statewide: The state government offers free assistance and information to would-be home & small business composters - check out their resources, here, to get started composting at home!

--Nashville: Compost Nashville offers a weekly food scrap pickup service - they provide the bucket, you fill it with kitchen castoffs, and they'll pick it back up!
+-Compost Nashville: Offers a weekly food scrap pickup service - they provide the bucket, you fill it with kitchen castoffs, and they'll pick it back up!
 They'll give you back the compost if you want it for your garden, or will donate it to local gardens and urban farms if you don't.

--Houston: If you're visiting the city, take advantage of the compost bins at MOD Pizza and Whole Foods.
-You can also drop off compostable material for the garden at Houston Food Not Bombs, which is a great option for residents who aren't able to set up home composting.
+-Houston Food Not Bombs: You can also drop off compostable material for the garden here, which is a great option for residents who aren't able to set up home composting.